dojo/docs/quickstart/browser-sniffing.rst

 .. contents::
     :depth: 2

-Dojo provides a number of ``is`` variables, defined at runtime based on the users current browser.
+You should try to use capability detection (http://dev.opera.com/articles/view/using-capability-detection/) when possible.
+When that is not an option, Dojo provides a number of ``is`` variables for browser detection, defined at runtime based on the users current browser.

 * dojo.isIE
 * dojo.isMozilla